Skip to content Skip to footer navigation

 git fetch

-git branch --track master origin/master
+git branch --track main origin/main

 git reset HEAD